catenax-ng/product-onboarding/vault/README.md

 **TLDR** one terraform run for all vault permissions for each product

-In our case we have one Vault Cluster which is capable for all Vault information for each cluster and product.
+In our case we have one Vault Cluster which contains all secrets for each cluster and product.

 ## Add the new team to the list of product teams